 Deadline: April 20th

-Named in honor of the world’s first college graduate, the Elena Lucrezia Cornardo Piscopia Scholarship is bestowed for $5,000 annually upon a Kappa Gamma Pi member accepted into an accredited master’s program at a graduate or professional school.
-For this non-renewable master’s degree grant, candidates must provide an official letter of acceptance, write a 500-word statement describing their career aspirations, and supply two recommendation letters.
+This scholarship is named in honor of the first woman ever to graduate from college.
+The Elena Lucrezia Cornardo Piscopia Scholarship awards $5,000 to a Kappa Gamma Pi member.
+The recipient must be accepted into an accredited master’s program at a graduate school.
+Candidates must provide an official letter of acceptance.
+They must write a 500-word statement describing their career aspirations and supply two letters of recommendation.
+The scholarship is not renewable.

 Contact